 Time to Buy?
 Sell?

+Looking to sell?
+Make your property stand out as a value.
+When buyers are excited about the potential of your property, they’re willing to pay more.
 If your multi-family property is located in a desirable area or good school district, you’re in an even better position as those are very hard to find.
 Spend some time preparing the property to meet the market and hire a Realtor who knows how to market multi-family properties.
 If you’re considering selling, work with a Realtor who has strategies to help you get top dollar for your home.
 Check out our 88 Ways to Sell Your Home Faster and For More Money for some tips on how you can prepare your home to meet the market.
 We are entering the busiest time of year.
 Do what you can to prepare your home now and you’ll be ready at the perfect time.
 For more info about our Home Selling Program, check out Selling in Austin.

 Questions About the Austin Multi Family Real Estate Price Report?